ACE College Reading for Success

 - Critical thinking as it applies to reading of college-level texts

 - Identifying thesis and purpose statements and evaluating supporting information

 - Recognizing the use of logical, emotional, and ethical appeals

 - Developing mature vocabulary in order to fully understand college-level textx

 - Engaging in academic discourse through classroom discussion

 Students in American Identities are expected to carefully complete reading assignments and actively participate in class discussions focusing on the readings and related matters.
-The course involves no formal grading of student performance.
-However, class attendance and participation will be recorded, and self-assessment quizzes and individual conferences will be used to help students gauge their progress in enhancing their reading skills.
+The course has no cost, carries no graduation credit, and involves no formal grading of student performance.
+However, class attendance and participation will be recorded and reported to Summer College, and both self-assessment quizzes and pre and post-evaluations will be administered to help students gauge their progress in enhancing their reading skills.

 PROGRAM DAYS AND TIMES

 All Summer College students are welcome to enroll in this program.